Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Corrupted Boon
 At 24th level, you may take one [boon](boons.md).
 Choose whether your boon comes from a deal with a devil or from being infected with demonic taint.
 Your new found fiendish power gives you a permanent magic aura detectable by effects like Divine Sense, hinting at your connection to the lower planes.
-This boon likely changes your body in a permanent way, granting you fiend-like features such as permanently clammy skin, black voids for eyes, or demonic horns.

 ### Aura of Corruption
 At 25th level, you gain the ability to force creatures to their knees in your presence.
 If a creature begins its turn within 15 feet of you, it must make a Wisdom saving throw against your spell save DC (or 8 + your Charisma modifier + your proficiency bonus if you do not have one).
 On a failed saving throw, it falls prone, kneeling.
 Additionally, whether the creature succeeds or fails, it takes 4d8 psychic or necrotic damage (your choice).
 You can dispel or activate this aura as a bonus action.
 When you activate this aura, you can select any number of creatures to be unaffected.